contao/docs/docs/manual/layout/module-management/user-modules.en.md

 **Allow auto login:** If you select this option, members can remain logged in if they wish.
 If a user session expires, Contao will automatically create a new session without requiring you to enter the password again.

-{{< version-tag "5.3" >}} **Reset password page:## Here you can select a page to which visitors will be redirected when they click on the "Forgot your password?" link.

 ### Redirect settings